UNDP and the UN System

 In Tanzania, the Resident Representative of UNDP also serves as the UN Resident Coordinator.
 The Resident Coordinator’s function facilitates and coordinates United Nations operational activities and provides leadership and guidance to the United Nations system in the country.
 The UN System is represented by 20 resident and nonresident agencies.
 These agencies operate together as a United Nations System, with a common purpose, pursuing common approaches to partnership, country networking, guided by core shared values and principles.

 Coordinating development operations promotes more strategic support for national plans and priorities, makes operations more efficient and reduces transaction costs for governments.
 This helps the UN to be a more relevant and a reliable partner for governments.

-Responsibility for delivery of UNDAP Outcomes is shared amongst UN agencies with national partners.
+Responsibility for delivery of UNDAPII Outcomes is shared amongst UN agencies with national partners.
 Outputs can be generated by either multiple or single-agency actions in collaboration with Implementing Partner(s).
 Key Actions clearly articulate the division of labour across single agencies.
 The agency responsible for the Key Action will also be accountable for the application of relevant cross cutting considerations